openshift/openshift-origin-design/research/alert_descriptions/index.md

 ## Results

+We identified problematic alerts and interesting click behaviors through numerical analysis.
+Plots and quantitative analyses were conducted in R using `tidyverse` and `lmerTest`.
+The repository for those analyses can be found [here](https://github.com/carljpearson/openshift_alerting), alongside more detailed plots.

-Our study, being mixed-methods, often identified problematic alerts and interesting click behaviors through numerical analysis.
-However, the context and *why* of these observations is gathered through qualitative data and thematic analysis.
+Using a mixed-methods approach, the context and *why* of these observations were gathered through qualitative data and thematic analysis.
 We collected 246 comments and thematically coded the responses to uncover any patterns that were present.
 These qualitative and quantitative components are interspersed below to reach our conclusions.

 ### Confidence